 Black and white 135 film:

-Tri-x, TMax-100, TMax-400, Ilford HP5, Ilford Delta 100 and 400.
+Tri-x, TMax-100, TMax-400, Ilford HP5, Ilford Delta 100 and 400

-2 Pictures in order
+- Pictures in the correct order

 2.1.
 You must photograph eight (8) or twenty-four (24) themes, with one image per theme, in the correct order.
 You can delete pictures on the memory card or on the phone, but all themes must be photographed in the correct order.
 This means that you can not go back and photograph an old theme after you have finished the theme after.

 2.2.
 If you shoot analogously, you can only take one image per theme, eight (8) or twenty-four (24) images in the correct order.
 To simplify the finishing work: the first three exposures on the roll must be “shiny”, ie exposed with the lens cap on.
 After these first three glossy exposures, the image will count as your image on theme number 1.

 3.1.
 All photos must be taken during the time you participate in the Stockholm Photo Marathon, i.e. during the eight or 24 hours between start and finish.
 You do not have to take every theme exactly every hour, but everything must be photographed during the competition time and in the correct order.
 Make sure your clock on the camera is set correctly.

 - All photos must be taken with the same camera.

 5.1.
 All images must be in JPEG format, RAW files are not accepted. iPhone users need to switch to “most compatible” in the camera settings (settings-> Camera-> Format -> “Most compatible”).
 Android users also need to make sure their photos are saved as “Most Compatible”.
 You can read how to do this here.

 5.2.
 If you shoot analogously, and expose according to the film’s ASA, it is not possible to get the films pressed during development.